Entrepreneur invests in Seychelles

 To turn Mike’s technologies into economic reality, he needed a secure global structure which would protect his intellectual properties, enable him to patent his technologies, be tax-efficient and which would also provide a good image to prospective investors and lenders.
 Mike also planned to build a state-of-the-art demonstration facility in South Africa, which would produce solar-powered geothermic water, as well as set up an offshore wind-based water desalination plant.

-Mike contacted Healy Consultants in late 2004 to discuss how we could assist with his venture.
+Mike contacted Healy Consultants to discuss how we could assist with his venture.
 For the Seychelles component of the engagement, we described the legal, tax and accounting implications of incorporating in the Seychelles.
 It was decided that a global corporate structure would be required to handle different aspects of the company’s assets – and that a Seychelles company would be used to hold the intellectual property and apply for technology patents.
 With this in mind, we sent Mike an e-mail cost proposal, an overview of likely incorporation timeframe and information required by our company in order to proceed.
 Mike replied with a scanned copy of our Client Engagement Letter, outlining his preferred corporate structure and company name.
 He also transferred engagement funds to us, prompting our Incorporation Team to begin the engagement in earnest.

 While we were waiting for a courier from Mike containing due diligence, Healy Consultants approached the Seychelles Registrar of Companies (ROC) to check if the preferred company name was available.
 The ROC responded by e-mail within 2 working days to confirm that the name was available for incorporation and had been reserved.
 Healy Consultants then obtained a company incorporation application form the Seychelles International Business Authority (SIBA), which included details of the names, nationalities and addresses of directors and shareholders, as well as our registered office address in Seychelles.
 We also sent due diligence required by SIBA, including passport copies of shareholders and directors, proof of address and bank reference letters, by e-mail to the ROC.